exasol/bucketfs-java/doc/user_guide/user_guide.md

 ### Listing Bucket Contents

-The following code lists the contents of a buckets root:
+The following code lists the contents of a bucket's root:

 ```java
 final List<String> bucketContents = bucket.listContents();